Parents struggling to get their monthly maintenance money will be happy to know that there will be more legal consequences for payment defaulters.

 On Friday, 12 January 2018, updated amendments to the Maintenance Amendment Act will come into effect.
 The new law will make it difficult for habitual child maintenance defaulters to access any form of credit.
 In essence, continuous refusal or neglecting to pay will result in a credit record blacklisting.

-What’s more, the updated amendment will make it easier for payment dodgers to be tracked since maintenance officers will be allowed to use cell phone service providers to assist them in tracking defaulters.
+What’s more, the updated amendment will make it easier for payment dodgers to be tracked since maintenance officers will be allowed to use cell phone service providers to assist them in monitoring defaulters.

 Other legal consequences of defaulting on child maintenance payments include: